Cancer facts and statistics

 The number of cancer cases is on the rise

-Despite the increase in the number of cancer cases, the mortality rate from the disease has decreased by 22% among women and by over 37% among men in Canada since 1988.
-Overall, for all cancers combined, the net 5-year survival rate increased from 55% in the early 1990s to about 64% in 2021.
-These advances are linked to improvements in cancer screening practice, advances in treatment and to some lifestyle changes, including reduced tobacco use.
-Measures such as quitting smoking, eating well, being physically active and protecting yourself from the sun can go a long way towards reducing your risk of cancer.
+Fortunately, more and more people are surviving cancer.
+According to the Registre Québécois du cancer, for all cancers combined, the 5-year survival rate increased from 53% in the early 1990s to about 67% in 2016.
+These advances are linked to improvements in cancer screening practice, advances in treatment, and some lifestyle changes, including reduced tobacco use.
+Measures such as quitting smoking, eating well, being physically active, and protecting yourself from the sun can go a long way toward reducing your risk of cancer.

 Cancer in Quebec